MuhammedAdelTaha/Personal-Website/content/articles/Better-Understanding-For-AI-Search-Algorithms/index.md

 First, we initialize the frontier to contain only the initial state.
 And the explored set to be empty.
-And the parents' directory contains the initial state as a parent to itself (This will help to know that this is the root of the tree).
+And the parents' directory contains the initial state as a parent to itself (This will help us to know that this is the root of the tree).

 Second, we start looping as long the frontier is not empty.
 If there is no solution,